quadbio/VoxHunt/README.md

 ## Citation

-If you find VoxHunt useful for your research, please consider citing out bioRxiv preprint:
+If you find VoxHunt useful for your research, please consider citing our preprint:

 [Fleck, J.S., et al., Resolving brain organoid heterogeneity by mapping single cell genomic data to a spatial reference. bioRxiv, 2020](https://www.biorxiv.org/content/10.1101/2020.01.06.896282v1)